Syrian photographer killed in Aleppo

 As well as covering the conflict, Barakat took pictures showing the life of ordinary Syrians in the divided city, which used to be Syria’s commercial hub.

-The civil war in Syria has claimed the lives of well over 100,000 people since 2011 and driven millions into neighboring countries.
+The civil war in Syria has claimed the lives of well over 100,000 people since 2011 and driven millions into neighbouring countries.